golanlevin/DrawingWithMachines/assignments/2025/02_getting_started/README.md

 *Now:*

 * **Create** a post in the Discord channel, `#2-4-reading-response`.
-* **Write** a sentence or two about something from one of the above articles that you found interesting and/or helpful.
+* **Write** a sentence or two about something that stuck with you, surprised you, or made you think.

 ---